WELCOME TO SCOTLAND.

 FOOD AND DRINK

-The following caterers will be on site at the Event Village ready to keep you well fed and fuelled over the weekend:
+There will be a caterer at the Event Village ready to keep you well fed and fuelled over the weekend, we will confirm the caterer nearer the time and opening times will likely be:

 For those who wish to eat something different there are plenty of pubs, restaurants, cafes and shops available in Brodick; all very quickly and easily accessible by foot.